vivekbagde/mongoandmongoexpress/README.md

 To encode username and password i have used below command in ubuntu.

-echo -n 'username' | base64
+echo -n 'username' | base64   and
 echo -n 'password' | base64

 Try to apply these codes in kubernetes.